anhinga/synapses/regularization.md

 ## Details of experiments with regularization

-We mostly work with the first experiment conducted by Michael Klear (the one which involves `SparseNet` class), although at the end of the paper we do a bit of experimental work with the subsequent triplet of experiments there (they involve `EvolNet` class).
+I mostly work with the first experiment conducted by Michael Klear (the one which involves `SparseNet` class), although at the end of this write-up I describe a bit of experimental work with the subsequent triplet of experiments there (they involve `EvolNet` class).

-The identical runs give results in the same ballpark, but do not reproduce precisely despite the presence of `torch.manual_seed(0)` random seed setting in the code (it might be that all that is needed is to move this random seed setting closer to the beginning of the code).
+The identical runs give results in the same ballpark, but do not reproduce precisely despite the presence of `torch.manual_seed(0)` random seed setting in the original code (it might be that all that is needed is to move this random seed setting closer to the beginning of the code).

-We studied effects of L2-regularization via the protocol recommended by PyTorch, namely adding `weight_decay` parameter to the optimizer, e.g. replacing
+I studied effects of L2-regularization via the protocol recommended by PyTorch, namely adding `weight_decay` parameter to the optimizer, e.g. replacing

 ```python
 optimizer = optim.SGD(sparse_net.parameters(), lr=lr, momentum=momentum)